anilshanbhag/gpu-compression/README.md

 Usage
 ---

 The decompression routines are implemented as device functions.
-Use the routine `LoadBinPack` / `LoadDBinPack` in place of a `BlockLoad` routine and point it to the appropriate compressed column.
+Use the routine `LoadBinPack` / `LoadDBinPack` / 'LoadRBinPack' in place of a `BlockLoad` routine and point it to the appropriate compressed column.
 As these are device functions, you can directly use it in your own program too.

 **To generate the test distributions:**